jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 * [07-vrf-carrots.yaml](cilium/07-vrf-carrots.yaml) - Cilium VRF 'carrots' configuration and pods

 In the next few steps we'll walk through applying the configuration one element at a time.
-For reference the [99-cilium-all.yaml](cilium/99-cilium-all.yaml) yaml file, would apply all the elements at once.
+For reference the [99-cilium-all.yaml](cilium/99-cilium-all.yaml) file, would apply all the elements at once.

 ### Establish the Cilium BGP global and peer configurations